Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Method

 where $\rho_{\rm d}$ is the dust internal density, $M_{\rm p}$ is the planetary mass, $\rho_{\rm g}$ is the gas density, $r$ is the radial distance from the planet center, $T$ is the atmospheric temperature, $m_{\rm g}$ is the mean mass of gas particles, and $a$ is the radius of a dust particle.
 On the other hand, the outflow velocity of the atmosphere $v_{\rm g}$ can be estimated from the mass conservation of

-where $\dot{M}$ is the atmospheric mass loss rate.
+where $\dot{M}$ is the atmospheric mass-loss rate.
 The atmospheric escape cannot blow up the dust when the terminal velocity is faster than the outflow velocity.
 Equating Equations \eqref{eq:v_eps} and \eqref{eq:flux_conserve}, we obtain the threshold size below which the atmospheric escape can blow up dust: